vext01/theunixzoo-vim-colorscheme/README.md

 What is This?
 -------------

-This is my vim colour scheme for gvim and 16-colour terminals.
+This is my Vim colour scheme for gvim and 16-colour terminals.
 Well, actually it is two themes.
 Both are designed to be minimal, non-intrusive and easy on the eye.
 I believe that a common mistake to bombard the user with too many different colours, thus inducing a